peterweissbier/QEMU-KVM-virt-manager/README.md

-## Easy instructions to get QEMU/KVM and virt-manager up and running on Arch
+## instructions to get QEMU/KVM and virt-manager up and running on archlinux

 1. Make sure your cpu support `kvm` with below command: